syncfusion-content/xamarin-docs/Xamarin/DataForm/Accessibility.md

 <kbd>Shift + Tab or LeftArrow or UpArrow</kbd>
 </td>
 <td>
 Moves focus to the previous editor from currently focused editor.
-If the first editor is currently focused, the focus is set to `SfDataForm`.
 </td>
 </tr>
 <tr>